Episode 4: Andrew Hessel | Synthetic Biology | Click to Listen

 After On Podcast #4: The Promise & Peril of Synthetic Biology (from Boing Boing)

-Below you’ll find an an unhurried interview with Autodesk Distinguished Researcher Andy Hessel.
-Andy is a prime instigator behind GP-write – which is, on some levels, heir to the Human Genome Project – and a co-founder of Humane Genomics, which is developing virus-based therapies for cancer.
+Above you’ll find an an unhurried interview with Autodesk Distinguished Researcher Andrew Hessel.
+Andrew is a prime instigator behind GP-write – which is, on some levels, heir to the Human Genome Project – and a co-founder of Humane Genomics, which is developing virus-based therapies for cancer.

 It’s the fourth episode of my podcast series (co-hosted by Tom Merritt), which launched here on Boing Boing three weeks ago.
 The series goes deep into the science, tech, and sociological issues explored in my present-day science fiction novel After On – but no familiarity with the novel is necessary to listen to it.